 The reporting entity can then upload a CSV file of its supplier ABNs to the SBI tool.
 The SBI tool will return a CSV file listing the relevant ABNs.
 These ABNs are small businesses for the purposes of their Payment times report.

 The SBI tool only contains the ABNs of large and medium sized businesses.
 It does not include any information on small businesses.
 The SBI tool works as a ‘negative screen’ for small businesses.
 ABNs uploaded are matched against the database, and any ABNs that do not have a match are assumed to be small businesses.
 The SBI tool returns a list of ABNs that excludes the identified large and medium sized businesses within a reporting entity’s list of supplier ABNs.

 When to run the SBI tool

-A reporting entity must run an extract from the SBI tool at the end of the reporting period during the during the 3-month reporting window.
+A reporting entity must run an extract from the SBI tool at the end of the reporting period during the 3-month reporting window.

 Payments to the small business ABNs identified in this extract must be reported on.

-This will ensure new small business suppliers engaged with during the reporting period will be captured.
+This will ensure any new small business suppliers engaged with during the reporting period will all be captured.

 Small businesses that have chosen to opt out of the SBI tool will also be excluded from the aggregate data.